 New-build land-based wind on O'ahu has a relatively high average capacity factor (0.46) as compared to new-build solar options (0.24 average capacity factor) on O'ahu.
 Additionally, like offshore wind, land-based wind often generates electricity during hours when solar cannot generate electricity (during the night and cloudy days).
 Due to the relatively high average capacity factor, competitive cost, and ability to provide generation during times when the sun is not shining, the model elects to build the maximum amount of land-based wind capacity available on O'ahu across all scenarios.
 As existing wind plant PPA contracts retire, the model chooses to renew them.
-Historically, some land-based wind development should align with the equitable procurement practices described in Chapter 1.
+Historically, some land-based wind plants have been subject to community opposition on O'ahu.
+Future land-based wind development should align with the equitable procurement practices described in Chapter 1.